snu-ccl/approxCNN/README.md

 Unlike CIFAR-10, it takes a lot of time to achieve pre-trained parameters for a standard deep learning model for ImageNet.
 Therefore, we did not implement the training mode for ImageNet, and we apply the pre-trained parameter given by PyTorch.
 For example, the inference result for ResNet-152 in Table V can be reproduced by following the command below.
+Similarly, the code assumes that the ImageNet dataset is located in `../dataset/imagenet`.
+You can change the directory of the dataset by setting the argument `--dataset_path`.

 ```
 python main_imagenet.py --backbone resnet152